 - A stool sDNA-FIT test every 1 to 3 years.

 - Flexible sigmoidoscopy every 5 years or every 10 years with stool testing with FIT every year

 - CT colonography (virtual colonoscopy) every 5 years

 You may need a colonoscopy more often if you have risk factors for colorectal cancer, such as:

 - A personal or family history of cancer of the colon or rectum

-- A history of large growths called adenomas
+- A history of growths in your colon called adenomatous polyps

 - Go to the dentist once or twice every year for an exam and cleaning.
 Your dentist will evaluate if you have a need for more frequent visits.

 You may be tested more often if you have other risk factors for diabetes, such as: